CERTIFY YOUR PRODUCT

 - The first part describes how the certified solution uses the associated HR Open Standards Consortium standard.

 - Optionally, the registrant can include a brief, descriptive statement about the certifying company and product implementation.
-Language that is overtly promotional, rather than descriptive or informative, is not appropriate.
+The language that is overtly promotional, rather than descriptive or informative, is not appropriate.

 Implementers of HR Open specifications that successfully certify their applications or services are awarded the “HR Open Standards Certified Logo” to use on their website and in marketing materials.
 Use of the HR Open Standards Certified Logo is limited to the product certified and website usage is confined to the hyperlink specified on the conformance statement.